-Your free consultation will be private and last 30 - 60 minutes.
+Your consultation will be private and last up to 60 minutes.
 We will talk about your desired look, your hair loss situation, get measurements and discuss the cap features that will suit you.
 We will pick the perfect color using hair swatches.
 You can buy inventory on site or order the perfect hair addition for you, which will arrive in about a week.
 Custom-made wigs and hairpieces are also an option.
 When you pickup your order, we will customize it and learn application and care.
 I always remain available to my customers as a resource for any questions.

 Topper Info and FAQ

 Toppers have become increasingly popular and are in high demand.
 They come in a wide variety of colors and styles and fibers.
 Customers with alopecia areata, female pattern baldness or other medical hair loss love the hairpiece alternative.
 Add volume, length, cover thinning hair on top or just change your look.
 Prices range based on the size of the base and the length, but human hair toppers generally range from $600 - $950.
 See my Hairpiece Transformations gallery of "Before and Afters" of my hairpiece clients!
 Below is a list of questions I am frequently asked:

 A topper is a hairpiece that covers part of the head.
 They have monofilament mesh or silk with remy hair hand knotted onto it, and are held on with pressure-sensitive silicone lined clips.
 They have become very popular in Hollywood and throughout the US recently as fashion accessories.
 They can be used to add height, volume, highlights and provide coverage of thin areas or gray regrowth.